Hajji10/Dice-roller/README.md

 Dice Roller

-A simple Python GUI application for simulating the roll of a six-sided dice.
-Built using the Tkinter library for creating the graphical interface and the PIL (Python Imaging Library) for loading and displaying dice images.
+This is a basic Python program built using the Tkinter library for creating a graphical user interface (GUI).
+The program simulates rolling a six-sided dice, displaying a random dice face whenever the "Roll the dice" button is clicked.
+The dice images are loaded using the PIL (Python Imaging Library) module.

-Features
+Features:

-Roll a virtual dice by clicking the "Roll the dice" button.
+Click the "Roll the dice" button to roll a virtual dice.
-Display a random dice face with each button click.
+The program displays a random dice face each time the button is clicked.
-Built with Python and Tkinter for GUI.
+Created using Python and Tkinter for GUI.

 To run the code, type;